Chemistry

 UNSW's School of Chemistry has a range of research groups and centres with interests spanning the full spectrum of chemistry and chemistry-related interdisciplinary fields.
 You'll have access to these groups and centres to learn about how research works, the next big discoveries and what a scientific career can look like.

-As an undergraduate student, you can take CHEM2999 or CHEM3998 and work with a supervisor at UNSW.
+As an undergraduate student, you can take CHEM2999, opens in a new window or CHEM3998, opens in a new window and work with a supervisor at UNSW.
 These courses give you the opportunity to explore new ideas and develop your skills as an independent thinker in the lab.
 You can also get a head start on your career whilst living abroad in the summer holidays through our range of overseas research and work internship opportunities.

 • Taiwan Research Internship